rafatech-dev/scanmaster/README.md

 ```

 ## License
-This proect is licensed under the MIT License.
+This project is licensed under the MIT License.

 ## Usage
 ```